It was Inauguration Day, and I was enraged.

 He won’t read this.
 My wonderful older brother L. won’t read or listen to anything that’s not coming from Newsmax.
 As much as I know he loves me, and he does, I know that his opinion is shared by the majority of readers who comment on our political stories.
 The ones who aren’t canceling us for not being woke enough, and there’s a shit-ton of them, are calling the Weekly “liberal trash” or a “liberal rag.”
 The notion brings me back to a tweet I read a few months ago from some high-powered progressive, that the time for “both-sidesism” in journalism, and in life, is over.
 And I honestly couldn’t agree more.
 I write what I write, and what I have been writing since 2016, not to promote policy from either the left or right.
 It’s to espouse truth, justice, and equality, and when you squarely consider these concepts, the very foundation of our society, there’s really only one side fighting for them, and it’s not the Republicans.
 What Republican lawmakers represent is a mix of fear and hate: fear and hatred of the Other, of the unknown, of the future.
 I’d bet that most of the people who pull that red lever at the polls share the same depressing worldview as John Cornyn and Ted Cruz and John Hawley or “Josh” Hawley or “Jordon,” whatever, something white, and all of the other far-right nutjobs.
 Some conservative “readers” — I use that term loosely because most of them read only the headlines and subheads instead of the full stories — believe we cancel them because they don’t believe what we believe, which is not true.
 We cancel them because they believe in conspiracies, sexism, and racism.
 Stop promoting that shit, and we’ll stop writing about how shitty you and your political party are.
 Pretty simple.

 The Republican party was never as offensive and wrongheaded as it has been the past four years.
 Along with the swamp things in Congress and throughout D.C., Donald J. Trump did a lot of damage to our nation and did a lot of damage to me personally, which is the most important.
 Of all the dumb, evil, dumb/evil things he did — fiddling while we all died of COVID, separating children from their parents, withdrawing from the Paris Climate Agreement, attacking Obamacare, using the highest office in the land to line his pockets to the tune of $900,000 — I think he’ll be remembered most for saying out loud all of the nonsense white Americans have been thinking for decades, legitimizing the cruel words and emboldening their speakers.
 My beautiful son is Black, and I hate the thought that people who do not like his smart, silly, kind self simply because of the color of his skin can now parade around their racism without fear of retribution or comeuppance.
 For DJT, and many other conservatives, including my family and friends, disavowing white supremacy isn’t enough.
 Because of the dirty association, they must do more.
 The way they can do that is by supporting Black Lives Matter and other causes that seek justice and equality for minorities.
 The only thing that stopped me from sending L. a BLM T-shirt for Christmas — as a light joke beneath the ominous shadow of truth — was that he would in some way diminish it.
 Or light it on fire.
 I respect BLM enough not to sully the movement’s mojo.
 They’re going to need all the good vibing they can muster to beat back the propaganda being fed to my brother and probably every other conservative by the right-wing media machine.
 Newsmax shows a couple of dark-skinned looters or graffiti artists during a justice march, and every viewer assumes the same is going on in every other American city.
-The truth is that the Armed Conflict Location & Event Data Project found that .
-But conservatives don’t want to hear that.
+The truth is that the Armed Conflict Location & Event Data Project found that 93% of BLM marches this summer were nonviolent, but conservatives don’t want to hear that.
 They will refuse to budge from the lie that BLM is violent because it goes against their hatred of the Other, and all the while, they will turn away from the real damage being done to our republic by the Oath Keepers, the Proud Boys, the Aryan Brotherhood, and all of the other domestic terrorists among us, including the ones who stormed the U.S. Capitol on Jan.
 6. Calling them “very fine people” or telling them to “stand back and stand by” was the exact opposite of what needed to happen over the past few months.
 But here we are.